-We like to say that digital transformation is a never-ending project.
+We like to say that digital transformation in housing associations is a never-ending project.
 There isn’t an end date where the work stops.
 What it means to be truly digital is constantly evolving and organisations need to evolve with this fluid concept.

 But that doesn’t mean we can’t learn from what we’ve delivered so far.
-Taking the time to assess and evaluate progress, challenges and success can pave the way for more informed decision making as we continue to forge a digital future.
+Taking the time to assess and evaluate progress, and key challenges of digital transformation can pave the way for more informed decision making as we continue to forge a digital future.

 When we collected stories for Shift!, we asked a number of contributors from housing associations one final question: if you could go back and do it all again, what would you do differently?